sockethub/sockethub/README.md

   You'll need the submodules for the examples to run (uses [sockethub-client](https://github.com/sockethub/sockethub-client/))

+    [sockethub]$ npm test
+  Verify all tests pass, then you should be good to go.

     [sockethub]$ node sockethub.js

   Once sockethub is running, you can visit `http://localhost:10550/examples/` to see some example apps (under development).